 Golden Eagle

-Despite their adaptation to extreme environments, snow leopards face an array of threats, from poaching to climate change.
+Despite their adaptations to extreme environments, snow leopards face threats from poaching, declining wild prey, retaliatory killing, habitat fragmentation, infrastructure development and climate change.

 Key challenges facing snow leopards include: